petomalina/site/posts/trust_vs_agility.md

 Well, I believe every leader must be able to answer why their team exists, what kind of challenge they are solving for their users, and how they know they are running in the right direction (when are they successful).
 And so, forging agile numbers for an efficiency report is meaningless because a team’s success reflects its efficiency.

 In my couple of years of experience as a leader, I’ve asked these questions one too many times, and it almost always catches people off guard - especially those working for larger companies.
 “We are just a small part of a large project, and so we know we are successful when we deliver what our manager wants from us” - some answer.
-This is a standard answer indicating that the company has sacrificed customer value creation for nice-looking reports giving a sense of control to senior managers and investors.
+This indicates that the company has sacrificed customer value creation for nice-looking reports giving a sense of control to senior managers and investors.

 Some managers will argue that without efficiency metrics, we can't say whether we just had luck with our delivery or are actually good at what we do.
 But would you rather run slow in the right direction or fast in the wrong one?
 Efficiency metrics take our focus away from the actual value we should be creating for a false sense of control over the team.
+Once we know where our success lies, we can run fast in the right direction.

 > We placed rocket boosters on our car instead of planning the trip.
 Now we go fast, just don’t know where.